huggingface/diffusion-models-class/hackathon/README.md

 ### What data is allowed for fine-tuning?

 You can use any images that belong to you or for which a permissive license allows for.
-If you'd like to submit a model trained on faces (e.g. as a Wilcard submission), we recommend using your own likeness.
-Ideally, use your own data where you can - we'd love to see your pets or favorite local landscape features, and we suspect the likes and prizes will tend to go to those who do something nice and personal 😁
+If you'd like to submit a model trained on faces (e.g. as a Wildcard submission), we recommend using your own likeness.
+Ideally, use your own data where you can - we'd love to see your pets or favorite local landscape features, and we suspect the likes and prizes will tend to go to those who do something nice and personal 😁.

-### Are other fine-tuning techniques like textual inversion allowed?
+### Are other fine-tuning techniques like Textual Inversion allowed?

 Absolutely!
 Although this hackathon is focused on DreamBooth, you're welcome (and encouraged) to experiment with other fine-tuning techniques.
-This also means you can use whatever frameworks, code, or services that help you make delightful models for the community to enjoy 🥰
+This also means you can use whatever frameworks, code, or services that help you make delightful models for the community to enjoy 🥰.